shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - SNS is designed for fan out messaging and can deliver messages concurrently to a large number of subscribers including Lambda functions.
 This makes it an effective choice for fan out to improve event throughput.
     - Push once in SNS , receive in all SQS queues that are subscribed.Fully decoupled , no data loss.
+13. Kinesis

+    - it makes it easy to collect, process and analyze streaming data in real time.
+    - ingest real time data as Application log, Metrics, Website clickstream.
+    - Kinesis is of 4 types.
+        - Kinesis Data Firehose. - load data stream into AWS data stores.
+        - Kinesis Data Analytics. - analyze data stream with SQL or Apache Flink.
+        - Kinesis Data stream. - capture, process, store data streams.
+        - Kinesis video Streams. - capture process store data stream.

+14. ECS
+    - The application consists of a front-end container that communicates with a back-end container.
+The containers need to scale automatically based on demand.
+You want to deploy the containers on ECS and manage them as a single application.
+    - The most efficient approach is to use a single ECS service with one task definition running both containers.
+This allows managing them together while still providing auto scaling based on demand.
+15. ECR Elastic container Registry
+    - Private Repository.
+    - ECR Used to Store and manage Docker image on AWS.
+    - Your company is migrating its monolithic application to microservices hosted in containers.
+The development team wants to use ECR to store and manage the container images.
+The images must be accessible to applications running in a VPC with private subnets only.
+    - An ECR repository can be configured with a VPC endpoint policy to allow access only from the specified VPC and subnets.
+This meets the requirement to restrict access to the VPC with private subnets only.

+16. EKS
+    -	You are designing a Kubernetes environment on AWS that will run a variety of microservices applications.
+The applications have unpredictable traffic patterns and can scale up rapidly at times.
+You want to optimize cost efficiency while still providing high availability.
+    -	Deploy Amazon EKS with a mix of spot and on-demand instances in multiple Availability Zones.

+17. AWS Fargate
+    - The application consists of a front-end and a back-end container.
+The front-end needs to scale automatically based on demand.
+The back-end needs to run consistently with no interruptions.
+You want to optimize cost.
+    - Deploy both containers to a Fargate service configured with a load balancer and auto scaling.